NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/readme.md

 ### 4. Is being mentally ill predictive of answering yes to: "Do you think you could personally benefit from EA community mental health resources?"

-Yes, with p<0.001.
-In fact, p=6.93e-09.
+The two questions which directly ask about mental ilness are:
+- Which of these conditions have you been formally diagnosed with?
+- Which of these conditions do you think you may have, but have never been formally diagnosed with?

+And the questions which ask about benefiting from mental health ressources are:
+- Do you think you could personally benefit from EA community mental health resources?
+- Which if any of the following resources do you think you could potentially benefit from?

+I model having a mental ilness as before.
+Independent on the modelization, the answer our question is yes, people with mental ilnesses are more likely to think they can benefit from mental health ressources, with p-values ranging from 0.0004736 to
+7.612e-12.
 The obvious result is indeed obvious, and it serves as a proof of concept: we have enough power to find out *some* things.

-## 5. Is having a mental disorder, or thinking you could potentially benefit from mental health ressources correlated with thinking that providing them is likely to be one of the most effective interventions available?
+## 5. Is having a mental disorder, or thinking you could potentially benefit from mental health ressources, correlated with thinking that providing them is likely to be one of the most effective interventions available?

 Take a moment to make your predictions before you read ahead.